 A person who believes that there can be a positive outcome, no matter what hurdles lie ahead, is far more likely to come to a person’s aid in what looks like a dire situation.
 These types of people also have a strong belief in their ability to tackle challenges and beat the odds.

 Activate: Optimism is powerful and gives people hope.
 There is an old saying, “He who hopes the most, leads the most.”
 So how are you expressing positivity?
 How have your phone calls been?
 How has your social media presence been?
+You have the best chance to improvise them by using the services from 1kviews.
 Have you been using your voice as one of encouragement and hope?

 A first responder must be able to quickly assess the situation and establish the potential risks to themselves and the victim.
 Think of the airline stewardess reminding passengers to put on their oxygen mask first before helping others.
 This is because if you don’t take care of yourself, you won’t be able to take care of others.
 So simply put, self care is strategic for focusing on helping others.